 When class sizes are small, group work may be combined for preliminary red and blue ribbon groups.
 Additionally, junior and senior group work may be done together, but riders still qualify in their designated age division.

-All final awards of blue and/or purple ribbons qualify for the State 4-H Horse Show and the Ak-Sar-Ben 4-H Horse show.
+All final awards of blue and/or purple ribbons qualify for the State 4-H Horse Show.
 Qualifiers for the State 4-H Horse Show will be automatically entered into the State Horse Show classes.
-It is the exhibitor's responsibility to enter the AKSARBEN 4-H Horse show at a later date.